How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 That’s it!
 Now your customers will have a smooth and personalized experience selecting their choices through a checkbox.

-Can I Add Multiple Checkboxes to a WooCommerce Product?
+Can I Add Multiple Checkboxes to a WooCommerce Product Page?

 • No Installation Needed